 A company which pays dividends attracts institutional investors: it should attract you too.

-WHY DON'T THEY: In November 2006, John Heinzl, in a telephone interview, asked me if the dividend growth strategy works so well, why don't more people follow it.
+WHY DON'T THEY: Last November, John Heinzl, in a telephone interview, asked me if the dividend growth strategy works so well, why don't more people follow it.
 Heinzl asks probing questions which is why his columns are so good.
 After I got off the telephone and I thought about it, I e-mailed him my list of reasons.
 People don't know it works, most don't have the discipline needed to execute the strategy, they can't wait for the results (it takes years for yields to build), yields start low, story stocks lead them astray, the method is dull and boring, they fear doing it on their own, they feel they need help (a broker even), they don't believe they can do better.
 After thought: they have been lead astray by a financial planner.